-Novelist Tomouki Hoshino, photographer Suzanne Mooney, writer/photographer Mariko Nagai and film-maker Kyoko Miyake look at life in the city for the Heisei generations.
+Novelist Tomoyuki Hoshino, photographer Suzanne Mooney, writer/photographer Mariko Nagai and filmmaker Kyoko Miyake look at life in the city for the Heisei generations.

 Tokyo used to be presented as the ultimate hyper-modern city.
 But after years of economic recession the Tokyo of today has another side.
 A site of alienation and loneliness, anxiety about conformity and identity, it is a place where self-professed 'geeks' (or 'otaku'), mostly single middle-aged men, congregate in districts like Akibahara to pursue fanatical interests outside mainstream society, including cult-like followings of teenage girl singers known as Tokyo Idols.

-Novelist Tomouki Hoshino, photographer Suzanne Mooney, writer/photographer Mariko Nagai and film-maker Kyoko Miyake look at life in the city for the Heisei generation.
+Novelist Tomoyuki Hoshino, photographer Suzanne Mooney, writer/photographer Mariko Nagai and filmmaker Kyoko Miyake look at life in the city for the Heisei generation.
 Presented by Eleanor Rosamund Barraclough.

 Suzanne Mooney's photographs depict the urban landscapes of Tokyo.

-Novelist Tomouki Hoshino's latest book to be translated into English is called ME.
+Novelist Tomoyuki Hoshino's latest book to be translated into English is called ME.
 It's about rootless millennials and suicide.

 Mariko Nagai is an author and photographer who has written for children and adults.
 Her books include Instructions for the Living and Irradiated Cities.